2010 GDF Suez Grand Prix

 The 2010 GDF SUEZ Grand Prix was a women's tennis tournament played on outdoor clay courts.
 It was the 15th edition of the Budapest Grand Prix, an International-level tournament on the 2010 WTA Tour.
-It took place in Budapest, Hungary, from 4 July until 12 July 2010. Ágnes Szávay won the singles title.
+It took place in Budapest, Hungary, from 4 July until 12 July 2010.
+Seventh-seeded Ágnes Szávay won the singles title, her second consecutive win at Budapest.